 12. Lyrebird

-The Lyrebird is fantastic bird of Australia.
+The Lyrebird is a fantastic bird in Australia.
 It is best known for its beautiful tail feathers, which it can use to create an intricate display.
-The Lyrebird is also a great singer and can imitate the sounds of other animals.
+The Lyrebird is also a great singer and can imitate the sounds of other animals.Â

-You will surely be impressed if you’re lucky enough to see one in the wild!
+You will surely be impressed if you’re lucky to see one in the wild!
 Red-necked stint: Found mainly on the Australian coastlines, this large wading bird spends most of its time feeding at sea.

 13. Cassowary